 Attractions include; local towns and villages, historic buildings, museums, picnic sites, viewpoints, lake, river and coastal access areas, boat cruises and train rides.
 Facilities at each attraction are included such as toilets, shops, cafes and whether car parks are free or not (National Trust car parks are identified and are free for members).
 Some minor attractions are listed within the route description (Travelling) section as are refreshment stops including hotels, pubs, restuarants and cafes.
 Links to websites are included where available.

-For a map and listings of all attractions visited by Lake District Drives, click here.
+Map and listings of all attractions visited by Lake District Drives available via following link;

 This website has been produced by Martin Wilson, a local lad with a passion for exploring the Lake District.
 A great deal of time and effort has been spent researching the information given.
 Whilst every effort has been made to ensure the accuracy of this information, the author accepts no liability for any errors which may occur.

-It is always worth checking timetables and opening times of attractions which may well vary depending on the season.
-The same is true for facilities such as toilets which may be subject to closure overnight and out of season.
+Roads can be affected by roadworks or made hazardous by wet or wintry weather.
+Opening times of attractions will often vary depending on the season and facilities such as toilets may be subject to closure overnight and out of season.

 If you have any questions or comments please email email@example.com